Kingdom of Tlemcen: Rise to power (13th century)

 The Bānu ʿabd āl-Wād, also called the Bānu Ziyān or Zayyanids after Yaghmurasen Ibn Zyan, the founder of the dynasty, were a Berber clan who had long been settled in the Central Maghreb.
 Although contemporary chroniclers asserted that they had a noble Arab origin, Ibn Zayyan reportedly spoke in Zenati dialect and denied the lineage that genealogists had attributed to him.
 Yaghmurasen would in fact have responded yessen rabi, which means in Berber "god only knows", to this claim.
 The town of Tlemcen, called Pomaria by the Romans, is about 806m above sea level in fertile, well-watered country.

 Tlemcen was an important centre under the Almoravid dynasty and its successors the Almohad Caliphate, who began a new wall around the town in 1161.

 Ibn Zayyan was governor of Tlemcen under the Almohads.
 He inherited leadership of the family from his brother in 1235.

 When the Almohad empire began to fall apart, in 1235, Yaghmurasen declared his independence.

 The city of Tlemcen became the capital of one of three successor states, ruled for centuries by successive Ziyyanid sultans.
-Its flag was a white crescent pointing upwards on a blue field.
 The kingdom covered the less fertile regions of the Tell Atlas.
 Its people included a minority of settled farmers and villagers, and a majority of nomadic herders.

 Yaghmurasen was able to maintain control over the rival Berber groups, and when faced with the outside threat of the Marinid dynasty, he formed an alliance with the Emir of Granada and the King of Castile, Alfonso X. According to Ibn Khaldun, "he was the bravest, most dreaded and honourable man of the 'Abd-la-Wadid family.
 No one looked after the interest of his people, maintained the influence of the kingdom and managed the state administration better than he did."
 In 1248 he defeated the Almohad Caliph in the Battle of Oujda during which the Almohad Caliph was killed.
 In 1264 he managed to conquer Sijilmasa, therefore bringing Sijilmasa and Tlemcen, the two most important outlets for trans-Saharan trade under one authority.
 Sijilmasa remained under his control for 11 years.
 Before his death he instructed his son and heir Uthman to remain on the defensive with the Marinid kingdom, but to expand into Hafsid territory if possible.